Replacing your mattress can be expensive, so a mattress topper is an effective way to revitalize or change the style of your bed instead.

 It’s useful to understand that both elements affect the level of comfort and support.
 The spectrum of thickness and density keeps expanding, but let’s take a look at the difference between the most commonly found figures of each.

-6+ pounds per cubic feet – better for people who have medical needs and/or in need of a high level of support for the body.
+6+ pounds per cubic feet – better for people who like to sleep on a firm surface.
 Will take longer to conform to your body shape and weight, and support you for much longer than lower densities.

-And if you’re a heavy person, a higher density might be a better choice so you can benefit from the extra support for longer during the night.
+If you’re a heavy person, a higher density might be a better choice so you can benefit from the extra support for longer during the night.

 4 inches – provides even more support for the body parts that most need it.